Quetzal Amazónico

 Behavior: Pavonine Quetzals are often seen perching motionless in the middle or upper canopy of trees, where they feed on fruits, insects, and occasionally small vertebrates.
 They are known for their distinctive vocalizations, which include a variety of calls and melodious songs.

-Breeding: These birds typically nest in tree cavities, where the female lays a small clutch of eggs that she incubates while the male brings her food.
+Breeding: These birds nest in tree cavities, where the female lays a small clutch of eggs that she incubates while the male brings her food.
 The chicks are fed by both parents until they fledge.

 Conservation Status: The Pavonine Quetzal is considered to be of Least Concern on the IUCN Red List of Threatened Species.